350 N. State Street,

 1 person favorited this theater

-Opened as the Victory Theatre in 1914, this theater was very simplistic in design.
+Opened as the Victory Theatre on February 6, 1914, this theatre was very simplistic in design.
+It was renamed State Theatre on March 14, 1923.

 As happened at many others of this time, until the 1940’s, and the ending of segregation, Native Americans were only allowed to sit in the theatre’s balcony.
 The State Theatre was operated by Redwood Theatres prior to 1941

-The theater closed around 1950 when nearby ukiah Theatre was opened by Redwood Theatres.
+The theatre closed on March 19, 1948 when the building was condemned.
+The nearby Ukiah Theatre had been opened by Redwood Theatres.
 At the time, the building was converted into use as a grocery store, called the State Market.

-In the late 1970s, most of the theater was demolished to make way for a new office building.
-As an homage to the theater which formerly sat on its site, the building was named after the Victory Theatre.
+In the late-1970’s, most of the theatre was demolished to make way for a new office building.
+As an homage to the theatre which formerly sat on its site, the building was named after the Victory Theatre.